 You can also consider buying iBonds.
 See my section on iBonds for more information.
 You can buy $10,000 / year per person.

 The Vanguard BND ticker represents the general US bond market.
 This market has been hit very hard by the increase in interest rates.
-When interest rates went up, the value of this ETF fell by over 13% which is terrible for what may seem like a low-risk asset class to earn a bit extra interest (above the 3.75% you can get with no risk).
+When interest rates went up, the value of this ETF fell by over 20% which is terrible for what may seem like a low-risk asset class to earn a bit extra interest (above the 5% or so that you can get with no risk).

 Another option for debt is “junk bond” debt.
 These issuers pay much higher rates and often you can buy at a discount to face value (in an ETF that is implied).
 If you think that the market is going to rally, these ETF’s could make a big comeback, or if interest rates decline.
 HGY is an example of a junk bond